MTE API Relay

 - Required

 - The upstream application IP address, ingress, or URL that inbound requests will be proxied to.
+Although this should point to the partner http application it is being launched with.

 CLIENT_ID_SECRET